gdiet/backup/development-hints.md

 ## Scala

-* Do not override `val`s.
+* Do not override `val`s that are referenced in the constructor.
 This avoids ugly order of initialization corner cases.
   <br>See e.g. https://docs.scala-lang.org/tutorials/FAQ/initialization-order.html

 ## GIT